-These exercises consist of manhandling the pup in the same manner that any little kid might.
+These exercises consist of handling the pup in the same manner that any little kid might.
 But we add something else to the equation: treats.
-The idea is to turn an uncomfortable situation into a rewarding one for the pup.
+The idea is to turn an uncomfortable situation into a more positive one for the pup.

-Child proofing is a very important precautionary measure that helps to ensure against your adult dog biting a child.
+Child proofing is an important precautionary measure that helps to ensure against your adult dog biting a child.
 Remember, kids get wild and kids can be rough.
-This can be enough for a dog to react aggressively from fear or lack of socialization or a “natural predatory” reaction that could result in injury to a child.
+This can be enough for a dog to behave aggressively from fear or lack of socialization or a “natural predatory” reaction that could result in injury to a child.